cytechmobile/snapurl/web-ui/README.md

 ## Configuration

-All configuration for the web UI is now managed through Cloudflare's dashboard and the respective `wrangler.toml` files.
+All configuration for the web UI is managed through Cloudflare's dashboard and the respective `wrangler.toml` files.

 1.  **Cloudflare Access:**
     *   A single Cloudflare Access application should be configured to protect the domains of both the UI worker and the API worker.